Non-UK residents require permission to work in the UK. In most cases, this means applying for a UK work visa.

 For both the Start-Up and Innovator visas, the applicant must be endorsed by an authorised body that’s either a UK higher education provider or a business with a track record of supporting UK-based entrepreneurs.
 The endorsing bodies will assess each application to ensure that the business or business idea is innovative, viable and scalable.
 Applicants must also meet both a financial maintenance and English language requirement.

 A successful applicant under the Start-Up route will be allowed to stay in the UK for 2 years, and although this cannot be extended, they may be eligible to switch to the Innovator visa.
 The Innovator visa is granted for a period of 3 years, with no limit on how many times this can be extended.
 An application for settlement can be made after 3 years.

-There are six Temporary Worker routes for which an overseas national can be sponsored to come to the UK: Creative or Sporting Worker; Charity Worker; Religious Worker; Government Authorised Exchange Worker; International Agreement Worker; and Seasonal Worker.
+There are six Temporary Worker routes for which an overseas national can be sponsored to come to the UK: Creative Worker visa; Charity Worker visa; Religious Worker visa; Government Authorised Exchange Worker visa; International Agreement Worker visa; and the Seasonal Worker visa.
 In all cases, the applicant will require a valid certificate of sponsorship from a UK licensed sponsor.
 They must also meet a financial maintenance requirement, together with various other route-specific requirements.
 If successful, what the visa holder can and cannot do will depend on the particular route in question, with maximum lengths of stay of between 6 months and 2 years.